microsoft/onnxruntime-inference-examples/c_cxx/README.md

 ## Install ONNX Runtime

-### Option 1: download a prebuilt package
+### Option 1: Download a release package

-You may get a prebuilt onnxruntime package from https://github.com/microsoft/onnxruntime/releases/.
+* Download an onnxruntime package (onnxruntime-win-x64-\*\*\*.zip) from https://github.com/microsoft/onnxruntime/releases/.

-For example, you may download onnxruntime-win-x64-\*\*\*.zip and unzip it to any folder.
+* Unzip to any folder

-The folder you unzip it to will be your ONNXRUNTIME_ROOTDIR path.
+* Set ONNXRUNTIME_ROOTDIR to the root of the folder as an absolute path

 ### Option 2: build from source